 The Current and Quick Ratios in Action

-As another example, below is the balance sheet for Tesla Motors (TSLA) from the most recent quarterly report.
+As another example, look at the balance sheet for Tesla Motors (TSLA) from the most recent quarterly report.

-Tesla appears healthy because the ratio is ~1, meaning it could basically pay off its short term obligations with its short term assets.
-A look at its quick ratio of just over .5, however, shows that a substantial portion of its current assets are tied up in inventory.
+Tesla appears healthy because the ratio is ~1, meaning it could basically pay off its short-term obligations with its short-term assets.
+A look at its quick ratio of just over .5, however, shows that a substantial portion of its current assets is tied up in inventory.
 That means that its ability to pay its current liabilities over the next 12 months will depend in part on its ability to move its inventory.

 It is also important to look at the trend of the Current Ratio.
 Is it going up, down or staying the same?
 Look for companies where the Current Ratio is either staying the same or slightly rising.
 If the ratio is falling, the company may have trouble meeting its obligations in the future.